serokellcao/compilators/README.md

 source files, or run `../../../findls.sh > flist`, and edit `flist` to have only the files you care about.
 Afterwards, run `cat flist | xargs sed '/^\s*$/d' | wc -l`.

+# Scripts

+`fetch.py` is a script that has functions to clone repos, scrape issues, pull requests and actualize it, filtering ones that were made after MVP releases that we deem appropriate.